ece362-purdue/proton-labs/lab1-gpio/README.md

 As you did before, **you need to do this without using any of the SDK functions** except `sleep_ms`.
 It is actually easier to do so, and doesn't involve any loops.

 Upload your code and test it.
 Pressing GP21 should turn on all the LEDs, and pressing GP26 should turn them all off.
 If you press both buttons at the same time, the "21" button should take priority.

+> [!WARNING]
+> Similar to the step above, **you need to do this without using any of the SDK functions**.
+>
+> If you do not follow this rule, you will not receive credit for this step when you get checked off.

 > [!IMPORTANT]
 > Demonstrate the behavior described above to your TA, and show that you are passing the `init_inputs` test in autotest.
 Answer their questions and show them your code.